2 Thessalonians Chapter 2

 The key to identifying the event is to identify the main person, which Paul does, calling him the “man of lawlessness.”
 Some texts have “man of sin,” but there is no real difference in meaning since sin equals lawlessness (1 John 3:4).
 This is the one who is called “the prince who is to come” (Dan.
-9:26) and “the little horn” (Dan.
-7-8) who John calls “the beast” (Rev. 13:2-10, 18) and most know as the Antichrist.
+9:26), and “the little horn” (Dan.
+7-8), who John calls “the beast” (Rev. 13:2-10, 18), and most known as the Antichrist.

 Apparently, he will be seen as supportive of religion so that God and Christ will not appear as his enemies until the apostasy.
 He exalts himself and opposes God by moving into the temple, the place for worship of God, declaring himself to be God and demanding the worship of the world.
 In this act of satanic self-deification, he commits the great apostasy in defiance of God.

 For the first 3-1/2 years of the Tribulation, he maintains relations with Israel, but halts those (Dan.
 9:27); and for the last 3-1/2 years, there is a great tribulation under his reign (Dan.
 7:25; 11:36-39; Matt.
 24:15-21; Rev. 13:1-8), culminating with the Day of the Lord.

 2 Thessalonians 2:3 "Let no man deceive you by any means: for [that day shall not come], except there come a falling away first, and that man of sin be revealed, the son of perdition;"